 4.Arrange objects on horizontal surfaces.
 Spruce up an nightstand, mantle, or desk with sculptures or two-dimensional art.
 Lean framed paintings, prints, or photographs against the wall as an eye-catching backdrop.
 Frame these two-dimensional works with lamps, flower vases, or antique bookends.
 Place small sculptures, candles, or mantle clocks in front of them.

 1.Center large objects at eye level.
 Eye level is about 60 to 66 from the floor.
 If you hang your art too high or too low, you and other viewers can overlook it.
 Place your artwork at a central point above your couch, table, or other location that will draw people’s attention.
+Dust that accumulates on your artwork should be removed with a gentle microfiber cloth and safe, non-toxic cleaning products that won’t damage your piece.
+Melaleuca products like Clear Power for glass surfaces and Rustic Touch polish for wood surfaces are a good choice.
+Touching a delicate piece of art can be damaging, so you also want to avoid using and wearing lotions and other hand and body products that contain perfumes and chemicals.

 2.Arrange objects on the floor first.
 The last thing you want to do is create more holes in the wall than you need.
 Lay your intended objects on the floor.
 Then, take the time to figure out an appealing, eye-catching pattern to hang them in.